-Item Kind of vessel Conditions 3.1 3.1 Class 2D or 2E vessel that: (a) is <12 m long; and (b) does not carry passengers; and (c) is not exempted under Marine Safety (Class C restricted operations) Exemption 2017 from the requirement to have a certificate of survey; and (d) is a VMR vessel 1.
-The vessel must meet the design, construction and equipment standards mentioned in NSCV Part G that apply to the vessel.
-2. The owner of the vessel must: (a) for approval under paragraph 5(1)(b) - give the National Regulator a declaration stating that the vessel meets the design, construction and equipment standards mentioned in NSCV Part G that apply to the vessel; and (b) between 11 and 12 months after the last declaration: (i) complete a further declaration stating that the vessel meets the design, construction and equipment standards mentioned in NSCV Part G that apply to the vessel; and (ii) keep it with the vessel's safety management system.
+- (c) is not exempted under Marine Safety (Class C restricted operations) Exemption 2018 from the requirement to have a certificate of survey; and - (d) is a VMR vessel

+- 2. The owner of the vessel must: - (a) for an application under paragraph 5(1)(b) - give the National Regulator a declaration stating that the vessel meets the design, construction and equipment standards mentioned in NSCV Part G that apply to the vessel; and - (b) between 11 and 12 months after the last declaration: - (i) complete a further declaration stating that the vessel meets the design, construction and equipment standards mentioned in NSCV Part G that apply to the vessel; and (ii) keep it with the vessel's safety - (ii) keep it with the vessel's safety management system.

-Note Other exemptions may apply to some VMR vessels - see Marine Safety (Emergency services vessels) Exemption 2016.
+Note Other exemptions may apply to some VMR vessels - see Marine Safety (Emergency services vessels) Exemption 2018.